cadooley/gridEZ/README.md

 ### Saint Kitts and Nevis example

 Please try out this example to see what an output sampling frame looks like.
-The R script produces summaries of the output EZs, which may be helpful code for other gridded sampling frames.
+The R script includes code for producing summaries of the output EZs, this code may be helpful for summarising other gridded sampling frames.

 ### Recommendations (as of 16/07/2019)